New Rush Of Job Applicants For Panton McLeod

 The machines remotely operated and fitted with camera and lighting equipment, which allows staff controlling the sub to assess the interior of the tanks.
 They are also used solely within clean potable water environments and meticulously cleaned and disinfected prior to every use to ensure they can be safely used in the public water supply, and Panton McLeod conducts rigorous tests before and after each inspection.

-Panton McLeod enjoys a high media profile and positive headlines thanks to an ongoing public relations strategy carried out by Scottish PR experts the Holyrood Partnership.
+Panton McLeod enjoys a high media profile and positive headlines thanks to an ongoing public relations strategy carried out by Scottish PR experts the Holyrood PR.